jonathanstrong/histlog/README.md

 [Full documentation](https://docs.rs/hdrhistogram/6.1.1/hdrhistogram/serialization/interval_log/index.html) of log serialization available from the `hdrhistogram` crate.

+## features

+- `minstant`: replaces `std::time::Instant` with `minstant::Instant`, which is generally faster and a drop-in replacement with the same API.

 ## limitations

 - The series name and tags are currently limited to `&'static str` because the overhead of using